fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9d.md

 - Trying to pass an extra/unwanted prop to a component
 - Forgetting to pass a required prop to a component
-- Passing a prop with a wrong type to a component
+- Passing a prop with the wrong type to a component

 If we make any of these errors, TypeScript can help us catch them in our editor right away.
 If we didn't use TypeScript, we would have to catch these errors later during testing.